 We strive to obey His commandments because we love him.
 We repent when we fall short – and we so often fall short.

-We press forward with faith, hope, and charity as we wait for Jesus to come again.
+We press forward with faith, hope, and charity as we look for Jesus to come again.

 What do you think?